Constance Marten and Mark Gordon charged with manslaughter of their baby

 Heiress and boyfriend also charged with concealing birth after baby was found in woodland on Wednesday

-Runaway couple Constance Marten and Mark Gordon have been charged with the manslaughter of their baby.
+Runaway couple Constance Marten and Mark Gordon have been charged with the manslaughter of their baby, concealing a birth and perverting the course of justice.

+The pair will appear at Brighton Magistrates’ Court on Friday, the same day as a post-mortem examination is carried out on the remains of a child discovered in woodland on Wednesday.

-Barry Hughes, chief crown prosecutor for CPS London North, said the CPS had authorised the Metropolitan Police to charge the pair after the body of the baby was found in woodland on Wednesday.
+Barry Hughes, chief crown prosecutor for CPS London North, said the Crown Prosecution Service had authorised the Metropolitan Police to charge the pair after the body was found.

 “Constance Marten, aged 35, and Mark Gordon, aged 48, have also been charged with concealing the birth of a child and perverting the course of justice.
 These charges arise from their arrest on Monday as a result of a lengthy police investigation to establish their whereabouts and that of their baby.